microservices-demo/microservices-demo/README.md

 It is built using [Spring Boot](http://projects.spring.io/spring-boot/), [Go kit](http://gokit.io) and [Node.js](https://nodejs.org/) and is packaged in Docker containers.

+You can read more about the [application design](./docs/design.md).

 ## Deployment Platforms

 The application is designed to be deployed to multiple platforms.